-The test consists of 90 multiple choice questions across the subject areas of reading, math, and writing.
+The test consists of 90 multiple choice questions across the subject areas reading, math, and writing.
 Approximately two-thirds of the questions in each subject area focus on basic skills and knowledge, and approximately one-third of the questions in each subject area focus on the application of those skills and knowledge in a classroom context.
 Fifteen of the questions in the test (five in each subject) are pretest questions and do not count toward the candidate’s score.
-The test questions are arranged by subject area, with reading first, then math, then writing.
+The test questions are arranged by subject area, with reading first, then math, followed by writing.

 Cost of the Test:

 For those interested, an interactive practice test is available through ETS.
 The cost is $19.95.
-Click here to purchase the test.
+Click here to purchase the practice test.

 Immediately after the test, candidates are given their unofficial test results.
 Official test results will be mailed to the candidate within 45 days of taking the test.
 A score of 461 or above is needed to pass the test in Washington state.

 Tests may be taken once every 28 days, not including the initial test date.
 The testing screen will prompt the test taker to raise their hand before testing if they have taken the ParaPro Assessment within the last 35 days.
 If the retake policy has been violated, the test taker’s score will be canceled, and the test fee will not be refunded.

 NCESD MTSS Implementation Specialist, Kjersti Clayton, provides an illustrative example of the benefits of the Multi-Tiered System of Supports framework and invited school districts to join the MTSS Implementation Cohort.